 Barriers to Treating Eating Disorders as a Mental Illness

 Insurance barriers and a lack of specialized treatment providers further exacerbate the toll eating disorders take on individuals and the United States’ economy.
 A 2020 study from Harvard University’s Strategic Training Initiative for the Prevention of Eating Disorders and Deloitte Access Economics displayed the overwhelming economic impact of eating disorders, costing the U.S. over $391 billion each year in direct healthcare costs and additional loss of wellbeing.
 Unfortunately, individuals often suffer in silence, unable to access specialized eating disorder care and support.

-Over this past year, we have seen how the increase in symptoms of anxiety, depression, and psychological distress has also led to increases in behaviors and intrusive thoughts that drive the eating disorder.
+Over these past two years, we have seen how the increase in symptoms of anxiety, depression, and psychological distress has also led to increases in behaviors and intrusive thoughts that drive the eating disorder.
 A June 2020 study, published in the International Journal of Eating Disorders, found that over 80% of participants reported an increase in anxiety since the start of the pandemic.
 When we are overwhelmed, it is natural to find ways to cope and, without healthful coping skills, we may develop behaviors with or around food to alleviate unpleasant feelings that arise.

 That same study, which focused on the early impact of the COVID-19 pandemic on individuals with eating disorders, reported that many of the participants had serious concerns about the worsening of their eating disorder.
 In fact, some of the concerns included:

 - Lack of structure brought on by the pandemic (79% of U.S participants)